tmtsoftware/csw/docs/src/main/services/location.md

 The logging output from the above example should include:

 ```
-[INFO] Attempting to resolve AkkaConnection(ComponentId(LocationServiceExampleComponent,Assembly)) with a wait of 30 seconds ...
+[INFO] Attempting to resolve PekkoConnection(ComponentId(LocationServiceExampleComponent,Assembly)) with a wait of 30 seconds ...
 ```

 If you then start the LocationServiceExampleComponentApp, the following message will be logged:
 ```
-[INFO] Resolve result: LocationServiceExampleComponent-assembly-akka, component type=Assembly, connection type=AkkaType
+[INFO] Resolve result: LocationServiceExampleComponent-assembly-pekko, component type=Assembly, connection type=PekkoType
 ```

 If not, eventually the operation will timeout and the output should read:
 ```
-[INFO] Timeout waiting for location AkkaConnection(ComponentId(LocationServiceExampleComponent,Assembly)) to resolve.
+[INFO] Timeout waiting for location PekkoConnection(ComponentId(LocationServiceExampleComponent,Assembly)) to resolve.
 ```

 @@@ note

-The `resolve` and `find` api returns the concrete `Location` type i.e. `Akkalocation`, `HttpLocation` or `TcpLocation` as demonstrated in this section.
-Once the Akka location is found or resolved, we need to ascribe the type to the ActorRef, since the explicit type annotation is removed from the program before it is executed at run-time
+The `resolve` and `find` api returns the concrete `Location` type i.e. `Pekkolocation`, `HttpLocation` or `TcpLocation` as demonstrated in this section.
+Once the Pekko location is found or resolved, we need to ascribe the type to the ActorRef, since the explicit type annotation is removed from the program before it is executed at run-time
 (see [type erasure](https://en.wikipedia.org/wiki/Type_erasure)).
-Use following `AkkaLocation` API to get the correct Typed ActorRef:
+Use following `PekkoLocation` API to get the correct Typed ActorRef:

 Scala
 :   @@snip [LocationServiceExampleClientApp.scala](../../../../examples/src/main/scala/example/location/LocationServiceExampleClientApp.scala) { #typed-ref }